Last Updated on

 If you’ve never heard of Justin Guitar but are familiar with famous guitarists, Justin Guitar was created by Justin Sandercoe.
 Justin Sandercoe took more than a decade of experience and put all of that knowledge into an online lesson for new musicians to learn from.

 From a beginner’s perspective, we wanted to compare Justin Guitar and Guitar Tricks to see if one site happened to be better than other in terms of educational value, cost, and learning quality.
 We wanted to observe to see if a novice guitarist would be able to properly learn how to play guitar with these sites and for what price.

 On the other hand, we have Guitar Tricks, that has around 11,000 (11 thousand) guitar lessons that have been based on certain techniques and styles in around 600 songs.
-With all of the lessons that Guitar Tricks offers, if you spend enough time on the site and watch all the lessons, Guitar Tricks will be able to take you from a brand new beginner to a master guitarist.
+With all of the lessons that Guitar Tricks offers, if you spend enough time on the site and watch all the lessons, Guitar Tricks will be able to take you from brand new beginner guitar players to a master guitarists.

 |Platform||Educational Method||What they Offer||Main Feature||Cons||Cost|

 |Justin Guitar||They offer 950 guitar lessons through videos||Handful of intermediate level lessons that pair with a large selection of songs.||Decent amount of education lessons on their site for free.||They try very hard to sell users products that won’t really help them.||The Deluxe Version is about $20.00 1/2 hour; $40.00 an hour.|